-After following a stock market that’s been on a pretty steady upward climb since late March 2018 — and has recently set some all-time highs — investors have watched the Dow Jones Industrial Average go on a serious roller coaster ride over the last few weeks.
+After following a stock market that’s been on a pretty steady upward climb since late March 2018 — and even this year set some all-time highs — investors have watched the Dow Jones Industrial Average go on a serious roller coaster ride over the last few weeks.

 This volatility has seen a rash of people dumping stocks and heading for the hills as investors on both Wall Street and Main Street deal with one some the biggest declines of the year.

 Could more losses be in store or do things pick up from here?

 Surprise — what’s next for the stock market doesn’t really matter!